AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ##### Two-Phase Translation

-Templates are “compiled” in two phases:
+Templates are "compiled" in two phases:
 1. Without instantiation at _definition_ time,
    the template code itself is checked for correctness ignoring the template parameters.
    This includes: